openflighthpc/docs.openflighthpc.org/docs/docs/flight-environment/use-flight/flight-admin-tools/profile.md

 ## Auto-remove

 Profile can automatically remove nodes when they are shutdown, additionally it can remove them from the hunter inventory when they are successfully removed.
-This setup, coupled with auto-apply, can create a cluster that dynamically grows and shrinks with an autoscaling group on various cloud platforms.
+This setup, coupled with auto-apply, can create a cluster that dynamically grows and shrinks with an auto-scaling group on various cloud platforms.

 ### Setup Auto-remove